An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Essential singularities for the linear problem

-\begin{theorem}Let $\Omega$ be a compact domain in $\RR^3$ which is $C^2$ diffeomorphic to a cylinder.
+\begin{theorem}Let $\Omega$ be a compact domain in $\RR^3$ which is $C^2$-diffeomorphic to a cylinder.
 Thus $\partial \Omega$ consists of three two dimensional surfaces, $D_0, D_1, C$, where $D_0$ and $D_1$ are disks and $C$ is a cylinder which connects $\partial D_0$ with $\partial D_1$.
 Let $u \in W^{1,2}(\overline{\Omega},A_2(\RR^n))$.
-Assume that: \begin{itemize} \item $C$ meets $D_0$ orthogonally. \item The function $u \res C$ is $C^2$ in a neighborhood of $\partial D_0$, and it is constantly equal to $2\a{0}$ at $D_0.$ \item Assume that the normal derivative of $u \res C$ to $\partial D_0$ is a continuous connected curve of multiplicity $1$. \end{itemize} Then $u$ has an essential boundary singularity at an interior point of the $2$-disk $D_0$. \end{theorem} \begin{corollary} There exists $u \in W^{1,2}(\RR^2 \times \RR^+) \rightarrow \mathcal{A}_2(\RR^2)$ which is $I>1$ homogeneous Dir minimizer. \end{corollary} \begin{proof}[Proof of Corollary \ref{c:singularlinearproblem}] We consider $u$ as in the introduction or $u$ as above with $\Omega$ the unit cylinder.
-Then there exists a point $p$ with an essential boundary singularity for $u$.
-If the frequency at $p$ is $1$, then by Section 10 \cite{ian2024uniqueness} there is a unique linear blowup and thus a neighborhood of $p$, $u$ can be separated as two classical harmonic functions.
-This is a contradiction to the fact that at $p$, $u$ has an essential singularity. \end{proof} \addtocontents{toc}{ \enlargethispage{\baselineskip}}
+Assume that: \begin{itemize} \item $C$ meets $D_0$ orthogonally. \item The function $u \res C$ is $C^2$ in a neighborhood of $\partial D_0$, and it is constantly equal to $2\a{0}$ on $D_0.$ \item Assume that the normal derivative of $u \res C$ to $\partial D_0$ is a continuous connected curve of multiplicity $1$. \end{itemize} Then $u$ has an essential boundary singularity at an interior point of the $2$-disk $D_0$. \end{theorem} \begin{corollary} There exists $u: W^{1,2}(\RR^2 \times \RR^+) \rightarrow \mathcal{A}_2(\RR^2)$ which is $I>1$ homogeneous Dir-minimizer. \end{corollary} \begin{proof}[Proof of Corollary \ref{c:singularlinearproblem}] We consider $u$ as in the introduction or $u$ as above with $\Omega$ the unit cylinder.
+Then, there exists a point $p$ with an essential boundary singularity of $u$.
+If the frequency at $p$ is $1$, then, by Theorem 10.3 \cite{ian2024uniqueness} there is a unique linear blowup and thus a neighborhood of $p$, $u$ can be separated as two classical harmonic functions.
+This is a contradiction since at $p$, $u$ has an essential singularity.